Joachimfsb/RapidArt/README.md

 For implementation details, see the *README.md* files in each relevant sub-directory.

 ## What is RapidArt? 🔍
-RapidArt is a social-media type platform where users are challenged to, in a limited amount of time, create drawings based on a set of basis-canvases.
+RapidArt is a social-media type of platform where users are challenged to, in a limited amount of time, create drawings based on a set of basis-canvases.
 The drawings can then be shared with other users who can react and respond to them.

 ## Platform overview 📑
 The RapidArt platform consists of two primary components, the web-service (written in Go) and the database (MySQL based).
-In addition, a third component (Python script) is required that runs as a daily worker job, which creates the basis-canvases that are renewed each day.
+In addition, a third required component, a Python script, that runs once a dail and creates the basis-canvases.
+The basis-canvases are renewed every day.

 ### Web service
 The web service is written in Go and can be found in its entirety in the `/site` directory.